dappnode/mev-sp-oracle/api/README.md

 curl 157.90.93.245:7300/onchain/proof/fees
 ```

 Returns the merkle proofs of the given deposit address, that can be used on chain to claim the rewards.
+It also returns different information about the deposit address such as claimable rewards, which are accumulated minus the already claimed ones.

 ```
 curl 157.90.93.245:7300/onchain/proof/0xa111b576408b1ccdaca3ef26f22f082c49bcaa55